 The Kenyon Queer and Trans Studies Conference is an interdisciplinary and biennial LGBTQ+ studies conference, which is free-of-charge and open to undergraduate and graduate students both at and outside of Kenyon.
 Community members are also welcome to attend.

-Due to the COVID-19 pandemic, the 2021 conference will be held in a virtual setting, but the conference will remain free-of-charge and open to undergraduate and graduate students, as well as community members.
-The 2021 conference will occur virtually from Friday, April 9, to Sunday, April 11.
+Due to the COVID-19 pandemic, the 2021 conference was held in a virtual setting, but the conference remained free-of-charge and open to undergraduate and graduate students, as well as community members.
+The 2021 conference occurred virtually from April 9 - 11, and the conference will return again in spring 2024.

 The Kenyon Queer and Trans Studies Conference is a new and growing biennial conference.
 Sponsored by the Office of Diversity, Equity, and Inclusion, the conference developed from a need to provide a place for queer and trans scholarship, activism and community building.
 The conference is built upon a model of interdisciplinarity, intersectionality and equity.